Music

 Key stage 2 to - Play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression - Improvise and compose music for a range of purposes using the interrelated dimensions of music - Listen with attention to detail and recall sounds with increasing aural memory - Use and understand staff and other musical notations - Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians - Develop an understanding of the history of music.

-Our music lessons involve giving children opportunities to engage in the processes of music making - exploring, using and combining sounds through a range of different tasks as well as celebrating our performances.
+Our music lessons give our children opportunities to engage in the processes of music making - exploring, using and combining sounds through a range of different tasks as well as celebrating our performances.
 Throughout these activities they are able to explore sounds whilst applying their musical knowledge at increasing levels of depth.
 In doing so developing an understanding of the interrelated dimensions of music and key musical vocabulary.
-We engage in cross curricular activities and involve children in many larger scale projects, such as large scale regional choirs, when possible.
+We engage in cross curricular activities and involve children in many larger scale projects, such as large scale regional choirs which allow them to experience togetherness and working with others.
+Appreciating beauty musically, developing creativity and individuality, singing, working together all help to develop our children spiritually through music.

 Implementation